mforte215/note-taker-app/README.md

 ## License

-NOTICE: This repository uses the MIT License
+NOTICE: This repository uses the CC0 1.0 Universal License

 ## Contributing